How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Content: Specifies dates you're unwell and unable to work, though doesn't typically detail your diagnosis to employers.

-Important distinction: A sick note (fit note) certifies you are unfit to work.
+Important distinction: A sick note certifies you are unfit to work.
 It's different from a fitness-to-work certificate, which certifies you are ready to return.

 Purpose: Confirm that you're medically fit to resume work after illness or injury.